-In short: each Cypress instance sends a list of the spec files to the Dashboard Service, and the service sends back one spec at a time to each application to run.
+In short: each Cypress instance sends a list of the spec files to Cypress Cloud, which sends back one spec at a time to each application to run.

 Cypress will automatically balance your spec files across the available machines in your CI provider.
 Cypress calculates which spec file to run based on the data collected from previous runs.
 This ensures that your spec files run as fast as possible, with no need for manual configuration.

-As more and more tests are recorded to the Cypress Dashboard, Cypress can better predict how long a given spec file will take to run.
+As more and more tests are recorded to Cypress Cloud, Cypress can better predict how long a given spec file will take to run.
 To prevent irrelevant data from affecting the duration prediction, Cypress doesn't use old historical run data regarding the spec file.